rfortherestofus/r-without-statistics/_book/introduction.md

 No matter what else you do in R, you have to **illuminate** your findings and **communicate** your results.
 And, the more you use R, the more you’ll find yourself wanting to **automate** things you used to do manually (your wrists will thank you).

 I realize now that the things that I use R for *are* the things that everyone uses R for.
 R was created for statistics.
-But today you can use R without statistics.
+But today people are just as likely to use R without statistics.

 ## Book Overview {-}

+This book shows the many ways that people use R without statistics.
+It’s not comprehensive (trust me: there are many ways people use R not covered here).
+But I hope the ideas inspire you to think about learning to use R (if you’re not yet an R user) or learning to use R in ways you hadn’t previously considered.

 ### How each chapter works {-}

+Each chapter focuses on one novel use of R. You’ll begin by learning about a user or users who have transformed their work using R. You’ll learn about the problem R helped them to solve and the solution that R offered.
+We’ll dive into their code, picking it apart line by line in order to help you understand how they used R. Each chapter will conclude with a short summary, offering lessons you can take from this novel way of using R.

 ### Broad scope of book {-}

-- I’ve tried to choose topics that are relevant to everyone, no matter what you do (e.g. art with R is cool but not everyone wants to do it)
+I’ve tried to choose topics for each chapter that are relevant to a broad audience.
+Things like data viz, report generation, and creating your own functions are things that anyone, no matter what you use R for, will find valuable.

 ### Why didn’t you cover X topic? {-}

-- That’s a great idea, but I can’t cover everything!
-- The fact that R can do X is a great example of its versatility (please write your own book!)
+There are some great topics that I thought to include but were just too narrow in their focus (for example, [the world of generative art made with R](TOOD Add link)).
+If, at any point while you’re reading this book, you think, “why didn’t he include X topic,” please know that X might be a great topic, but I can only cover so much.
+The fact that you’re able to come up with other ideas for things that R can do is a) fantastic and b) a further display of R’s versatility.
+I await your follow-up book highlighting the myriad other things R can do that I am unable to cover in this book!

 ### Book title is not to be taken literally {-}